ericodle/GINSA/README.md

 ### Install dependencies using pip
 Whether you downloaded GINSA.py or cloned the repository, you will need Python installed on your computer.
 GINSA was tested on Python3.
-Once Python is installed, you will need to copy-paste these commands into your command prompt (terminal).
+Once Python3 is installed, you will need to copy-paste these commands into your command prompt (terminal).

   ```sh
   # Install required packages for GINSA using pip.